peterthorpe5/E3_project_draft/e3_python_app/README.md

 # ARIA plant E3 Python reporter

-Version 0.16.1 is the Streamlit companion to `E3_shiny_app` 0.18.0.
+Version 0.16.2 is the Streamlit companion to `E3_shiny_app` 0.18.0.
 Both applications use the same release contract and answer the same grant-facing questions across candidate prioritisation, OrthoFinder grouping, domains, expression, ligandability, pocket conservation, 3D alignment and provenance.

+Focused question-mark help now defines every pair-evidence metric in place, explains the deterministic fixed-reference choice and clarifies filtered human-extension ranks and alternative-pocket sensitivity controls.
+Structural table headers receive the same maintained definitions where the source column is recognised.
+These additions are presentation-only and do not modify the completed portable review bundles or their scientific decisions.

 The human-and-plant 3D tab now uses one synchronised evolutionary-group selection for its explicit reference/mobile protein comparison, selectable